Check out our One Room Challenge reveal of a colorful, eclectic, and glam open concept living dining room layout with lots of creative DIYs.

 Still waiting on trim for the two green reupholstered chairs to finish them up!
 I’ll be sharing that DIY soon.

 I displayed our collection of Japanese sake cups on the gold bar cart.
-Of course the start of the show is a beautiful painting from a local estate sale.
+Of course, the shining star of the show is a beautiful painting from a local estate sale.

 Behind our new copen blue sofa is the dining area.
 Here’s the mood board for this space.